plus3it/watchmaker/docs/installation.md

     pip install .
     ```

-## From standalone executable package
+## From standalone executable package (Beta feature)

+*Standalone packages are a beta feature and may not function in all
+environments.*

 Watchmaker can also be downloaded and executed in an all-in-one
 package containing Watchmaker's dependencies, such as Python and